purplecabbage/phonegap-plugins/iOS/AdMobPlugin/README.md

 2. Place Cordova JS and AdMobPlugin.js inside www/ folder.
 This should be where your index.html lives.
 3. Place AdMobPlugin.h and AdMobPlugin.m into the plugins/ folder.
-4. Add AdMobPlugin to Cordova.plist.
-The row should have values (AdMobPlugin, String, AdMobPlugin) corresponding to (Key, Type, Value).
+4. Add AdMobPlugin to Config.xml under the <plugins> element.
+The entry should be <plugin name="AdMobPlugin" value="AdMobPlugin" />.
-5. Add an entry under ExternalHosts in Cordova.plist.
-Make the entry (String, *) corresponding to (Type, Value).
+5. To make sure there are no domain whitelisting issues, make sure you've set the origin attribute of the <access> element to "*".
 6. Complete the Google AdMob SDK setup for iOS at https://developers.google.com/mobile-ads-sdk/docs.